gautriv/gitfortechnicalwriters/pages/mydoc/gitsetup.md

 ### How to set up deafult editor?
 1. Open your terminal.
 2. Run the following commands:

-   `git config --global core.editor nameofyoureditor` For example, `git config --global core.editor emacs`
+   `git config --global core.editor nameofyoureditor`

+   For example, `git config --global core.editor atom`

     {% include note.html content="If you are on Windows, you need to specify the full path of your favourite editor's executable (.exe) file" %}

-3. Run the following command to review the information that you just entered `git config --list`
+3. Run the following command to review the information that you just entered:

+   `git config --list`

 ## Setting up default branch name